observablehq/framework/docs/reactivity.md

 const x = 1, y = 2;
 ```

 Then you can reference `x` and `y` elsewhere on the page (with values ${x} and ${y}, respectively).
 Top-level variable declarations are effectively [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting); you can reference variables even if the defining code block appears later on the page, and code runs in topological rather than top-down document order.
-If multiple blocks define top-level variables with the same name, references to these variables will throw a duplicate definition error.

 To prevent variables from being visible outside the current block, make them local with a block statement: